DiazdeLeon/kickstarter-analysis/README.md

 <p align="justify"> Also, it is observed that the number of campaigns canceled increase as the outcome goal increase.
 It means that, higher the outcome based on goal is, the greater the failure and/or canceled of the campaign will be.

-<p align="justify"> Although, it will be interesting to determinate what theater campaigns were capable to reach the 47% and 49% of successful (in the range of  35,000 to 39,0000 USD, and 40,000 to 44,999 USD, respectively).
+<p align="justify"> Although, it would be interesting to determinate what theater campaigns were capable to reach the 47% and 49% of successful (in the range of  35,000 to 39,0000 USD, and 40,000 to 44,999 USD, respectively).
 A good strategy to reduce the failure and/or cancelation of the campaigns will be to set up more reasonable outcome goals, in this case we can set us a range between less a 1,000 USD and 20,000 USD.

 # 5. Results